Vyral/base-template/_posts/2022-07-15-why-you-should-buy-now-despite-high-rates.md

 Just getting into a home is the most important step to building wealth through real estate.
 The market's changing, and we're already seeing more inventory and negotiable options available to buyers.
 When you negotiate those options, keep in mind that interest rates will shift over time.
 You can always refinance later, but you need to get into a house right now.

-However, you could try to buy down your rate and negotiate the terms. **The market leveling out is creating more options for buyers.** You can ask the seller to buy down the rates as part of the contract and explore other options to ensure you can get into that home.
+However, you could try to buy down your rate and negotiate the terms. **The market leveling out is creating more options for buyers.** You can ask the seller to buy down the rate as part of the contract and explore other options to ensure you can get into that home.

-There's a 10-year demand for inventory and a 20-year demand for more homes in the $250,000 to $350,000 range.
-If you're looking to build wealth through real estate now is the time to buy,&nbsp; despite the rates.
+If you're looking to build wealth through real estate, now is the time to buy,&nbsp; despite the rates.
 If you have any questions, reach out to us by phone or email.
 We look forward to hearing from you.